 We adopted our stock option plan in 1986.
 It has been subsequently amended from time to time and presently is our Stock Option Plan, i.e., our Amended and Restated 1986 Stock Option Plan.
 Under our Stock Option Plan, we are authorized to grant awards and options to purchase shares of Class A common stock to selected officers, directors and other employees of, and consultants or advisors to, the Company and its subsidiaries.
-The options are more specifically referred to as nonstatutory stock options or incentive stock options within Section 422 of the Internal Revenue Code of 1986, as amended ("Internal Revenue Code").
-In addition, under the Stock Option Plan restricted stock awards may be granted as further described below.
-The selection of grantees for options and awards under the plan is made by our Compensation Committee.
+We have not issued any stock options since 2010.
+The selection of grantees for awards under the plan is made by our Compensation Committee.

 The number of shares of Class A common stock allocated to the Stock Option Plan is 15.7 million shares.
 The number of shares for which options or awards may be granted is subject to adjustment upon the occurrence of stock dividends, stock splits, mergers, consolidations and certain other changes in corporate structure or capitalization.
-As of the Record Date, there were 0.3 million shares subject to outstanding options under the Stock Option Plan, 2.3 million shares granted subject to vesting,3.5 million share grants had vested, 8.6 million shares had been issued upon the exercise of options under the plan, 1.3 million shares repurchased by the plan and 2.3 million shares remained available for additional grants under the plan.
+As of the Record Date, 1.9 million shares granted subject to vesting, 5.3 million share grants had vested, 8.7 million shares had been issued upon the exercise of options under the plan, 1.8 million shares repurchased by the plan and 1.6 million shares remained available for additional grants under the plan.